-Even with anaphylactic food allergies, I can proudly say that we have managed to safely vacation for a decade.
-Food allergies do make vacation a little more work, but yearly road trips help us refresh and rejuvenat.
-The fun time together and the sweet memories made are definitely worth the extra work.
+Even with anaphylactic food allergies, we have managed to safely vacation for a decade.
+Food allergies do make vacation a little more work, but yearly road trips help us refresh, rejuvenate, and make sweet memories so it’s definitely worth the extra effort.

-When my husband and I start planning our next excursion, we go through a mental checklist that clarifies our plans and goals for the vacation.
+When my husband and I start planning our next excursion, we go through a checklist that clarifies our plans and goals for the vacation.
 And the list ensures we are taking all the safety precautions necessary.
-Maybe these tips and questions to ask yourself will help you plan both safety and fun on your next trip, as well.
+Maybe this will help you plan both safety and fun on your next trip, as well.

 PLANNING VACATION WITH FOOD ALLERGIES